Battlefield F.C.: History

-The club's foundation was inspired by neighbours Queen's Park F.C. and eight of the club's initial membership were also members of the Hampden side.
+The club's foundation was inspired by neighbours Queen's Park and eight of the club's initial membership were also members of the Hampden side.
 The club's membership was middle-class "gentlemanly" players, with a reputation for clean play that "cultivat[ed] the science of the game".

-Although the club's foundation date was given as 1873, the first reported match for the club took place in October 1879, and first Scottish Cup entry was in 1881.
+Although the club's foundation date was given as 1873, the first reported match for the club took place in October 1879, and first Scottish Cup entry was in 1881–82.

 Battlefield had a reputation for causing shocks.
-In the 1883-84 Scottish Cup, the club beat South Western F.C. in the Scottish Cup first round 8-1, "contrary to expectations".
-Battlefield reached the quarter-finals that season, which the club matched the following season, in which the club pulled off its biggest shock; beating Queen's Park 3-2 in the third round.
+In the 1883–84 Scottish Cup, the club beat South-Western in the Scottish Cup first round 8–1, "contrary to expectations".
+Battlefield reached the quarter-finals that season, which the club matched the following season, in which the club pulled off its biggest shock; beating Queen's Park 3–2 in the third round.

 Queen's Park protested on several bases, including having one goal wrongly disallowed, and three of the Battlefield players not having been registered, but the protests were dismissed.
 The size of the shock can be measured by Queen's Park reaching the FA Cup final that season.

 Queen's Park felt the loss strongly and there were accusations that Battlefield was "poaching" players from Queen's Park; indeed one Smith, a member of the Queen's Park committee and secretary of Battlefield, was removed from his position at Queen's Park because of his alleged attempts at "tapping up".